heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

    - Click **Clone**.
    ![A photo of the Clone button in the Clone a Repository dialog box.](https://github.com/heykayla/my-writing/blob/main/images/tutorial-pics/step3d(b)-clone-repository.jpg)

-**Results:** The repository is cloned to your local computer from your GitHub.com account and opens in GitHub Desktop.
-You can now change files locally and push them to your GitHub.com repository.
+**Results:** The repository is cloned to your local computer from your remote GitHub.com account and opens in GitHub Desktop.
+You can now change files locally and push them to your remote GitHub.com repository.